Areas of expertise

 - Czech, Slovakian, English, Spanish, Dutch

-Hana is a Czech national, working as an Advisor at Milieu since September 2015.
+Hana is a Czech national, working at Milieu since September 2015.
 She holds a Master’s degree in Law and Legal Science from Masaryk University in Brno (Czech Republic).
 In 2012-2013, she undertook international law programmes in Oxford and Madrid.
 Prior to joining Milieu, Hana undertook an internship at the Association for International Arbitration in Brussels where she conducted research on mediation.
 In 2012-2013, she was a legal trainee at the Rule of Law Institute in Lublin and at the Public Defender of Rights in Brno.

 Her main areas of expertise include EU Law and policy, Human Rights, Dispute Resolution, Immigration and Violence Against Women.